CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/crusher.md

     energy(int)
     ```

 - `List<ItemStack>`.
 Sets the additional items output by the recipe, if any.
-Requires exactly secondaryOutputChances.
+Requires exactly equal to the number of elements in `secondaryOutputChances`.

     ```groovy:no-line-numbers
     secondaryOutput(ItemStack)
     secondaryOutput(ItemStack, float)
     ```

 - `FloatArrayList`.
 Sets the chance of the respective additional items output by the recipe.
-Requires exactly secondaryOutputItems.
+Requires exactly equal to the number of elements in `secondaryOutputItems`.

     ```groovy:no-line-numbers
     secondaryOutput(ItemStack)